Mandosis/blog/README.md

 # Blog

-This blogging software is built on Angular 2 with universal rendering (server and client) using the MEAN Stack.
+This repository is for a developer focused blogging software that can be used to share code and ideas.

 ## Instructions